By ALEXI VENICE

 I know what you’re wondering—did I take a pic of his front side?
-The answer is “yes,” but I can’t put it on my blog because this is not an X-rated blog.
+The answer is “yes,” but I can’t use it here because this book is not an X-rated blog.
 And, I can tell you that he was NOT a dinkelacker.
 If he had been wearing a badge, it would have said “Dinkelonger” on it.

-I’m guilty of texting his nude pic to a few friends—as well as my 22-year-old daughter, who was in her important business conference.
+I am guilty, however, of texting his nude pic to a few friends—as well as my 22-year-old daughter—who was in her important business conference.
 She immediately replied by text to me: “Things I should not have to tell my mother: DO NOT SEND ME DICK PICS!”

 One of my friends replied, “Get that dick pic off your phone!”

 Why?
 Are the dinkel police going to see it on my phone and arrest me?
-Well, one policeman is technically qualified to, but it’s not illegal to have a dick pic on your phone, is it?
+Well, one policeman is technically qualified to by his surname, but it’s not illegal to have a dick pic on your phone!!
 I suppose both my daughter and friend are right.
 I’m glad they observe social mores, etiquette and boundaries.
-Maybe I should’ve asked them to proofread this post before I published it.
+Maybe I should’ve asked them to proofread this article before I published it.

-Back to dinkelackers—one more time, then I’m done.
+Back to dinkelackers.
 Compare and contrast the below sculpture at the Metropolitan Museum of Art, which I consider to be authentic art.
 The male isn’t even CLOSE to the Dinkelonger in Washington Square Park.
 Not even close!

 Let’s move away from that subject.
 Yuck.
 I prefer the below sculpture of Fearless Girl facing down the Wall Street Charging Bull.
 There were hundreds of people around these two sculptures.
 We had to stand in line just to take a quick pic.

 One aspect of New York I love are the street musicians.
 We happened upon this group in SOHO.
-They were so good, and sang directly to me!
 My own concert.
 Bill had to drag me away…

-Switching gears, we took a Circle Line tour out to the Statue of Liberty.
+We also took a Circle Line tour out to the Statue of Liberty.
 I recommend Circle Line boat tours.
 This was the third one I’ve done in thirty years, and I’ve always enjoyed them.
-Between the 911 Memorial and the Statue of Liberty, I was sort of verklempt.
+Between the 9/11 Memorial and the Statue of Liberty, I was sort of verklempt.
 Both are such a profound part of our history and my soul feels enriched for having seen them.